sensu/sensu-community-plugins/CONTRIBUTING.md

 Rubocop is used to lint the style of the ruby plugins.
 This is done to standardize the style used within these plugins, and ensure high quality code.
-All current rules with the exception of <b>Style/FileName</b> are currently in effect.
+Most current rules are currently in effect.
+No linting is done on Ruby code prior to version 1.9.3 as Rubocop requires 1.9.2 and linting for it is identical to 1.9.3.
+See the [travis.yml](.travis.yml) and [Rakefile](Rakefile) for details on what tests and versions are currently supported.
+There are currently no plans to support Ruby 1.8.x

 You can test rubocop compliance for yourself by installing the gem and running <i>rubocop</i> from the command line.
 Running <i>rubocop -a</i> will attempt to autocorrect any issues, saving yourself considerable time in large files.